Stephanie "Vee" Van Fossen, LPC-S, CST

 I’m glad you’re here.

-Sex, Desire, Communication, & Intimacy: Understanding & Empowerment in Relationships
+Sex, Desire, Communication, & Intimacy

 “I invite you to think about ways you might introduce risk to safety, mystery to the familiar, and novelty to the enduring.”